TrueUSD Price Tops $1.00 on Major Exchanges (TUSD)

-TrueUSD (TUSD) traded 0.1% higher against the U.S. dollar during the one day period ending at 13:00 PM ET on June 30th.
-Over the last week, TrueUSD has traded down 0.1% against the U.S. dollar.
-One TrueUSD token can currently be bought for $1.00 or 0.00003265 BTC on popular cryptocurrency exchanges.
-TrueUSD has a market capitalization of $3.06 billion and approximately $2.43 billion worth of TrueUSD was traded on exchanges in the last day.
+TrueUSD (TUSD) traded down 0.1% against the U.S. dollar during the 1 day period ending at 12:00 PM ET on July 1st.
+One TrueUSD token can currently be bought for about $1.00 or 0.00003269 BTC on major cryptocurrency exchanges.
+TrueUSD has a total market cap of $3.05 billion and approximately $1.62 billion worth of TrueUSD was traded on exchanges in the last day.
+In the last seven days, TrueUSD has traded 0.1% lower against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.